-Canada justice lawyer says Huawei CFO lawyers ignore facts
+Canadian judge reserves decision on Huawei CFO extradition

 Meng, who attended the hearing wearing an electronic monitoring device on her ankle, followed the proceedings through a translator.

-Holmes isn’t expected to rule on Meng’s extradition until later in the year.
-Whatever her decision, it will likely be appealed.
+Whatever the judge’s decision, it will likely be appealed.

 The case has soured relations between Canada and China.

-Two Canadians — Michael Spavor and Michael Kovrig — were arrested in China in December of 2018 in apparent retaliation for Meng’s arrest.
+Entrepreneur Michael Spavor and a former Canadian diplomat were detained in what critics labeled “hostage politics” after Huawei’s Meng Wanzhou was arrested Dec.
+1, 2018, at the Vancouver airport.
+They were were arrested in China in apparent retaliation for Meng’s arrest.

 A Chinese court this month sentenced Spavor to 11 years in prison for spying.